 Period of life: 166-163 MYA

 The skull of eighty centimetres length was flat.
-The upper jaw contained 13 teeth, enforced with four anterior bone ones.
-Eighteen teeth pack stretched along the mandible right side and seventeen on the left.
-Asymmetrical teeth number was very typical for theropods.
+The upper jaw contained 13 teeth, enforced with four anterior boney ones.
+Eighteen teeth were packed, stretched along the mandible on the right side withseventeen on the left.
+An uneven number of teeth was very typical for theropods.

-The reptile was about 5 metres length and 475 kilograms weight.
+The reptile was about 5 metres in length and weighed 475 kilograms.

-Highly pneumatized vertebral column gave support to a body structure.
-The spine actually included 9 cervical vertebrae, 14 dorsals, and 5 sacrals.
-Monolophosaurus belonged to the hard tail theropods (Tetanurans) meaning its tail was parallel to the ground whilst movement, but not mopping the surface.
-This feature allowed a carnivore to move fast when chasing a prey.
+A highly pneumatized vertebral column gave support to a body structure.
+The spine actually included 9 cervical, 14 dorsal, and 5 sacral vertebrae.
+Monolophosaurus belonged to the hard tail theropods (Tetanurans) meaning its tail was parallel to the ground whilst moving, but not dragging along the surface.
+This feature allowed a carnivore to move fast when chasing prey.

 © Technical Capabilities International Ltd. (Tecedu)